AkhilDeo/AkhilDeo/README.md

 I’m @AkhilDeo.
 I'm a software engineer from Coral Springs, Florida, studying computer science at Johns Hopkins University.
 My interests include machine learning, artificial intelligence, computer vision, and robotics.

 I conduct research in medical robotics with the [JHU Laboratory for Computation Sensing and Robotics](https://lcsr.jhu.edu/).
 My current project entails improving the pre-operative protocols for conducting the Nuss Procedure using augmented reality.
 My previous project was a nifty phone app that could teleoperate a da Vinci Research Kit.
-See [my poster](https://doi.org/10.31256/HSMR2023.63) in the Hamlyn Symposium on Medical Robotics for more info.
+See [my poster](https://doi.org/10.31256/HSMR2023.63) published by the Hamlyn Symposium on Medical Robotics for more information.

 <h3>Languages, Frameworks, and Tools I code with</h3>